-Autopsy (also known as a post-mortem examination, autopsia cadaverum, or obduction) is a highly specialized surgical procedure that consists of a thorough examination of a corpse to determine the cause and manner of death and to evaluate any disease or injury that may be present.
+Autopsy is a highly specialized surgical procedure that consists of a thorough examination of a corpse to determine the cause and manner of death and to evaluate any disease or injury that may be present.
 It should be performed by a specialized medical doctor called a pathologist.5 [Note: the term "autopsy" should not be confused with "verbal autopsy," which is defined below.]